-We’ve teamed up with three experienced science technicians to help answer your questions about setting up your A-level practical activities.
+We’ve teamed up with four experienced science technicians to help answer your questions about setting up your GCSE and A-level practical activities.

 Our advisers are practical experts with classroom experience, on hand to help both teachers and other technicians.
-You can contact them directly with your questions about setting up practicals-based lessons.
+You can contact them directly with your questions about setting up practical work based lessons.

-Please note that our advisers are not able to provide guidance on:
+Please note that our advisers may not respond immediately and are not able to provide guidance on: